A hoop house can add weeks (or months) of growing and harvesting.

 - Tall hoop house: Has the benefit of height for tall crops like tomatoes.
 Usually you can stand up in them but they also need more space to put up.

 - Greenhouse hoop house: We grow year-round in an unheated greenhouse.
-We’ve used a polytunnel, but have to take it down for heavy snow.
+We used a polytunnel greenhouse, but had to take it down for heavy snow.